KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_dev_reporting.rst

    Figure 11.14: Hyperlink editor.

 To edit the Location, click on the right drop down button and select the JavaScript syntax.
 This will open BIRT JavaScript editor.
-Here you must write down the javascript function javascript:parent.execExternalCrossNavigation passing JSON arguments like ParName: string, null and string.
+Here you must write down the javascript function "javascript:parent.execExternalCrossNavigation" passing JSON arguments like ParName: string, null and string.

 In Cross Navigation syntax we give an idea of how the syntax should be like: